Muhanad-husn/sociorag/docs/installation_guide.md

 - Pull request process
 - Development workflow

-This installation guide should get you up and running with SocioGraph quickly and reliably.
+This installation guide should get you up and running with SocioRAG quickly and reliably.
 Follow the troubleshooting section if you encounter any issues during setup.